FrancesCoronel/personal-website-v3/_services/freelancing.md

 1. You contact me through my website with some details about what your needs are.
 2. I will [set up a time to meet](https://calendly.com/fvcproductions) so we can discuss the project further as well as pricing.
 3. A contract will be set up [through Bonsai](https://www.hellobonsai.com) and iteration starts.
 This will involve you receiving consistent updates on the project and an overview of the hours I've worked through [Toggl](https://toggl.com/) and [Trello](https://trello.com).
 4. Once you're happy with the final changes and payments are finalized [via PayPal](https://paypal.me/fvcproductions) or your method of choice, the project is complete!
-5. If you'd like to at this point, you can also [add a testimonial](https://fvcproductions.com/contact/feedback/).
+5. If you'd like to at this point, you can also add a testimonial by [reaching out to me](/contact).

 ### Pricing

-> Web Design or Development
+#### Web Design or Development

 I charge a minimum of $50/hour when it comes to web design or development but this price gets lower if the process only involves branding & identity.